Why I Still Teach Of Mice and Men in 2025

 “It’s Been Done to Death!”
 And?

-Who cares?
-Honestly.
-There’s a reason Of Mice and Men has been “done to death”; it doesn’t stop being powerful.
-It doesn’t stop being engaging.
-It’s a masterclass in symbolism, theme, and foreshadowing, and it always gets students talking.
+There’s a reason Of Mice and Men has been taught for decades.
+It doesn’t stop being powerful.
+It doesn’t stop being relevant.
+It’s a masterclass in symbolism, theme, and foreshadowing — and it always gets students talking.

-I usually teach it in Year 9, and for many of them, it’s the first text that opens the door to bigger, more important conversations: feminism, racism, ableism, ageism, prejudice, and discrimination.
-Every class I’ve taught it to (which is one class a year for the last ten years) has been drawn in.
-Fully invested.
+I usually teach it in Year 9, and for many students, it’s the first text that opens the door to much bigger conversations:

-And I have one rule that year after year is followed to the letter: Do not Google the end.
-And if you do, do not spoil it for anybody else.
+Do not Google the ending.
+And if you do, do not spoil it for anyone else.

 How I Teach Of Mice and Men (and Keep Students Engaged from Start to Finish)